• Free shipping from 90€

 Step 3: Clean the workpiece

-Step 4: Prime surfaces
+Step 4: Prime the surfaces

 Step 5: Paint the furniture

-Step 6: Sealing the result
+Step 6: Seal the result

 Furniture like new: this is why you should paint your old furniture